-All lost, stolen, or destroyed permits must be reported immediately to Public Safety and Police.
-If you find a permit you had reported lost or stolen, return it to the Public Safety and Police Office.
+All lost, stolen or destroyed permits must be reported immediately to Public Safety and Police.
+If you find a permit you had reported lost or stolen, return it to Public Safety and Police.
 Such permits are considered revoked; a vehicle may be ticketed and towed if it displays a revoked permit.
-The College reserves the right to revoke/recall a parking permit at any time.
+The college reserves the right to revoke/recall a parking permit at any time.

 Faculty/staff permits must be hung and displayed from the rearview mirror, with the number facing forward and clearly visible through the windshield.

 Temporary permits must be displayed on the left front corner of the dashboard.

 For a motorcycle/moped, affix the parking permit to any conspicuous area of the vehicle.